lbaiao2019/sam-node-project/iac/README.md

 make test ENVNAME=integration REGION=us-east-1
 ```

+Prerequisites: To tests must be a bucket with the name: `aircall-test-bucket` configured in the Dockerfile.

 This command will run the automated tests for this account.

 When all the tests pass you should see a final output similar to this: